ashleyallphin/mongo-web-scraper/README.md

 ## Overview

-This app utilizes `cheerio` to scrape articles from [The Ringer](www.theringer.com/features).
+This `Node.js` & `MongoDB` app utilizes `cheerio` to scrape headlines from [The Ringer](www.theringer.com/features).
 Articles are returned to the page with options to save and post notes.

+### Functionality

+On the backend, the app uses `express` to serve routes and `mongoose` to interact with a Mongo database.

+On the frontend, the app uses `handlebars` for templating and Bootstrap as a styling framework. `jQuery` and `AJAX` are used to post articles and notes to the pages.

 ### Dependencies